Summer attractions in Tokyo

 Enjoy the cool breeze and the marvelous night view of Tokyo

 Once the sun goes down and the light starts illuminating Tokyo, it is time to forget the summer heat and enjoy the night life.
 Here are night cruise services available in Tokyo, from luxurious dinner cruises to budget dinner cruises, in western or traditional Japanese style.

 Tokyo Bay Cruising Restaurant "SYMPHONY Cruise"

 The cruise service with onboard dining options that include authentic French or Italian full course dinner.
 The price is between 8,200 JP Yen and 20,600 JP Yen, depending on the dining options.
 The ship departs from Hinode Passenger Terminal (Hinode Sanbashi).
 Reservation is required.

 Tokyo Bay Cruise "VINGT ET UN"

 The cruise service with onboard dining options offers four sets of western cuisine.
-The price is between 10,000 JP Yen and 16,000 JP Yen, depending on the dining options.
-This cruise is served by VINGT ET UN CRUISE in Tokai Kisen Group, the company operates ferries bound for Tokyo islands.
+The price will be between 10,000 JP Yen and 16,000 JP Yen, depending on the dining options.
+This cruise service is by VINGT ET UN CRUISE in Tokai Kisen Group, which operates ferries bound for Tokyo islands.
 The ship departs from Takeshiba Passenger Terminal (Takeshiba Sanbashi).
 Reservation is required.

 All-you-can-drink Plan "TOKYO-WAN NOURYO SEN"